Up to 50% off sofas & mattresses — limited‑time deals.

 • Whether heat lingers between them after cuddling or shared side sleep

-• How often she kicks off covers even when the room temperature stays fixed
+• How often she kicks off covers even when the room setting stays the same

-Her logs help us judge cooling and breathability for couples, not only for solo sleepers.
+Her logs help us judge cooling and breathability for couples, not just solo sleepers.

 Jamal Davis – Tall, Athletic Sleeper With Post-Workout Heat